USBAI/fuzed_app/README.md

 ---

 ## What's Next
-Once my MacBook arrives, I'm planning to:
+Once my MacBook arrives by today, I'm planning to:
 - Move the code over to macOS.
 - Debug everything and make sure it runs smoothly on iOS.
 - Fine-tune the app so it works great on both iOS and Android.